-Peripheral stem cell collection (the most common method; 90% of donors donate this way) This is to donate stem cells from the circulating blood.
-Four days preceeding the donation a nurse will inject you with a drug which vastly increases the number of stem cells in you circulating blood.
+Peripheral stem cell collection (the most common method; 90% of donors donate this way).
+This is to donate stem cells from the circulating blood.
+Four days preceding the donation a nurse will inject you with a drug which vastly increases the number of stem cells in your circulating blood.
 On the fifth day you will have a blood test to check that you have enough circulating stem cells.
 You will then be connected to a cell-separator machine, without the use for a general anaesthetic.
 The machine collects the stem cells from your blood via a vein in one arm, returning the blood to your body through a vein in your other arm.
 Occasionally you may be asked back on the sixth day for a further donation, if the dose of cells obtained is not sufficient.

 Stem cell donation is very safe.
 However, no medical procedure is entirely without risk.
 Both forms of stem cell collection mentioned on this website involve some temporary discomfort in you bones and any small risks involved will be fully explained before you donate.